A/N: Quick heads up, there is a part of this chapter with some sentences entirely in French. (This will be a rare occurrence don't worry)

 "Why don't you tutor Gilbert?"
 Mr. Beilsmidt suggested.

 "What?"
 Gilbert broke in trying to hide his panic.

 M. Beilsmidt shrugged.
-"You need help, and I'd think you'd want to get help from a friend than someone else.
+"You need help, and I'd think you'd want to get help from a friend rather than someone else.
 That's if you are okay with it, Matthew."